mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 indented token and use that, or manually specify indentation level.
 This should be flexible enough.

-Experienced reader will notice that one topic is not covered here: line folding.
-This is not yet implemented functionality, but in future it will be.
-If you care, you can propose your solution and open a pull request.

 ## Parsing simple indented list

 Now it's time to put our new tools into practice.
 In this section, we will